lindseyspratt/proscript/library/README.md

 * gen_int(-X)	 Instantiates X to 0, then 1, -1, 2, -2, 3, -3...

+## data_predicate.pl

+The data predicate system supports storing instances of a type of data where each instance has a collection of attributes.
+The data is stored as assertions of the form <type>_<attribute>(ID, Value).
+The data_predicate file contains predicates to manage creating these dynamic predicates from a specification and predicates to add an instance with attribute values to a defined type.

 ## dom.pl
 set_dom_name_path_value/2: set the value associated with HTML nodes that satisfy the given node name path.
 A path is a list of names where each name